build-on-aws/content/concepts/what-is-devops/index.md

 ---
 So, what is DevOps?
 Is it a tool?
 Is it a kind of agile process like Scrum or Kanban?
 Does deploying to kubernetes mean we are doing DevOps?
 Where does it start and when have we reached the end?

 This guide is for anyone looking to learn or refresh themselves on the fundamental concepts of DevOps and its principles.
 You’ve probably landed here because you’re looking to learn more about it and how you can apply this knowledge to the problems you are facing.
 This guide will not sell you products, platforms or tools as solutions to those problems.
 There is no one size fits all solution, however there are existing patterns, frameworks, and mechanisms that have been tested and iterated upon which you can leverage.
 The goal for this document is to cover core DevOps concepts to leave you with a better understanding of what DevOps is, where it came from and optional resources to support your learning journey and inspiration for your next pursuit.
+By the end of this article, you should have a better understanding of what DevOps is, the history of where it came from, and what it isn't.
 Feel free to read this post from start to finish or to skip to sections that you're most interested in, whichever works best for you!

-By the end of this article, you should have a better understanding of what DevOps is, the history of where it came from, and what it isn't.

 | ToC |
 | --- |

 ## What Is Not DevOps
 Before we dive into what DevOps *is*, let's touch on what it's *not*.
 DevOps is not a silver bullet solution for all of your problems.
 It is not a product, tool or solution you can buy and be done with.
-It also is not changing the name of an existing operations, sysadmin or similar team and informing the rest of engineering that you now do the DevOps.
+It also is not changing the name of an existing operations, system administrator or similar team and informing the rest of engineering that you now do the DevOps.
 It is not a solo engineer who catches all the glue work nor is it telling your developers that they've all been promoted to DevOps engineers and will now maintain the infrastructure too.
 This is a recipe for disaster.
 Adopting Agile or Scrum processes will not solve the DevOps problem for you.
 While embracing Agile or Scrum processes can potentially support you on your DevOps journey, they alone do not set you up to succeed.

 To learn more about what DevOps is not with a side of humor, check out [How to Succeed At DevOps: Wrong Answers Only!](https://www.buildon.aws/posts/devops-wrong-answers-only)

 ## A Bit Of History

 ### 1970 - *Waterfall* Methodology
-Historically software teams delivered their products utilizing the Waterfall methodology which was created in 1970 and is a model where requirements for the next 6 months are captured in business requirements documents, and you build features for multiple months before doing a big-bang release.
+Historically, software teams delivered their products utilizing the Waterfall methodology which was created in 1970 and is a model where requirements for the next 6 months are captured in business requirements documentation, and you build features for multiple months before doing a big-bang release.
 It consists of 5 phases:

 1. Requirements
 2. Design